[ Printer Friendly Version ] [ Report Abuse ]

 Devlin did not know much about this man; his father did not like Devlin listening to 'grown up' conversations and it was always a grown up conversation when this man was brought up.
 Still, Devlin could not suppress a feeling of triumph, because his father had always made it a point that Devlin knew this man's real name.
 Maybe it was the answer he wanted but did not expect Devlin to know.
 He stood up.

-When the blonde man had looked at him for the first time properly he had called Devlin ‘worthless’.
+When the blond man had looked at him for the first time properly he had called Devlin ‘worthless’.
 Devlin had been on the floor screaming, at the time.
 He hadn’t known the word, but he knew what ‘worth’ and ‘less’ meant, and he had sensed that when the man had put them both together he had meant something about Devlin wasn’t ‘good enough’.

 So he had to do better with this man.
 He would do everything right and maybe this man would see that Devlin was worth something.